jessearonsona/Traffic-Object-Recognition/machine-learning/RCScripts/RCREADME.txt.txt

 Requirements: tensorflow, python, matplotlib, numpy

+For conversation please refer to the github here: https://github.com/tensorflow/tfjs/tree/master/tfjs-converter Use Tensorflow saved model and defaults.

 This file does a quick explanation of the scripts found here for the RCmodel, including the parameters they take in, their outputs, and what they do.

 #create_RCModel.py